lafusew/cc/README.md

 - [ ] Socket for New Transaction Emission

 ## API Routes

+All routes are subjet to changes and will only match behavior needed for the v1 version of the app to work.
+An abstraction work should be done after the v1 works correctly.

 ### Auth
 All route should be protected by a JWT, the JWT must contain USER_ID, COIN_ID to be able to authorize or not some actions.